kekse1/norbert/README.md

 Tomorrow, on my birthday (**6th of November**), my `norbert` will also get his birthday the same day! **:-D**

-The last days I fixed many bugs, optimized my functions etc., and adjusted some settings to a possible optimum.
-My `learn` and `console` interfaces were finished, too.
+The last days I fixed many bugs, optimized my functions etc., removed all benchmark/profiling code, and adjusted the settings to a possible optimum.

-And I tried to let it run some days, with random energies and no disk I/O, to see whether there'll be no exceptions after some more runtime.
+My `learn` and `console` interfaces are finished now, too.
+I tried to let everything run some more days (with random energy and w/o any disk I/O), to see whether there'll be no exceptions after some more runtime.

 So I think now everything's ready.
 And I'll just have to wait ... possibly for a longer time.

 ### Example screenshot(s)
 Also visible: not all of my **profiles**, to (e.g..) easily decide the parameters for each data